Decorative Uses for Corbels

 What are corbels?
 Simply put, they are decorative supports jutting out from a wall.
 The vertical and horizontal parts of the corbel form a right angle with the vertical being attached to the wall and the horizontal attached to the shelf or counter being supported.

-There Are All Kinds of Corbels
+There Are Many Types of Corbels

 Corbels can be wood, metal, resin, plaster, new or vintage, plain or intricately carved.
 Besides adding beauty to your home, they are also very functional, whether holding up shelving, framing doorways or serving as bookends.